 Content has been included as provided by regional projects or institutions active in more than one country in the Western Indian Ocean.
 The body of the text describes the activities of 25 projects, but a longer list may be found in Appendix I. Twelve chapters are presented on a thematic or geographic basis, to allow interested projects and parties to interact and coordinate activities around their particular areas of interest.
-The order of projects is in the order of information received; they are not listed alphabetically or reformatting would have been required after every addition.
-Sections for which information is pending, or sections that are not applicable have been left blank, also to avoid formatting problems.
+The order of projects is in the order of information received; they are not listed alphabetically.
+Sections for which information is pending, or sections that are not applicable have been left blank, also to avoid formatting problems, and to allow new information to be pasted in later if relevant.
 Much of the text has been extracted from other documents, websites and reports, and no claims are made to originality.